 - understand how this 6 month leadership seminar contributes to your lifelong career goal of engagement in patient safety and quality improvement.

-Your formative assessments will be monthly in seminar and the summative assessments will be quarterly.
-Similarly, you will assess the program module by module and summatively quarterly and at the end of the seminar.
+Your formative assessments will be in seminar and through summative assessments.
+Similarly, you will assess the program module by module and summatively at the end of the seminar.
 You all will help us make this better and better as we go on to next year’s seminar and beyond.

 Finally, you will become “teammates” in many ways, a very important aspect of leadership.